-There is not any one type of therapy used to treat suicidal ideation, as it often co-occurs with other conditions, but cognitive behavioral therapy can be an effective option.
+No one type of therapy is used to treat suicidal ideation, as it often co-occurs with other conditions, but cognitive behavioral therapy can be an effective option.

-This type of therapy helps veterans understand how their thoughts, feelings, and behaviors are related to better manage stress or trauma.
+This type of therapy helps veterans understand how their thoughts, feelings, and behaviors are related to better managing stress or trauma.

 Traumatic Brain Injury Care

 Traumatic brain injury is treated in various ways, depending on the severity of the damage and the symptoms the individual experiences.

 Treatment can include a combination of medications, surgery, and physical or occupational therapy.